Specialist lectures, presentations and discussion panels encourage exchange and provide opportunities for personal encounters.

 As part of this presentation at the Design Plaza, an outstanding Nordic lighting project will be showcased: the Queen Silvia Concert Hall in Stockholm, winner of the Nordic Lighting Design Awards.

-Lead Lighting Designer Daniel Hodierne (AFRY Architects, Stockholm) will share insights into the holistic interaction of lighting, architecture, acoustics and education.
+On Tuesday, 10 March, from 4:30 p.m. to 6 p.m., senior lighting designer Daniel Hodierne (AFRY Architects, Stockholm) will provide insights into the holistic interplay of light, architecture, acoustics and education.
 The presentation explores how light shapes emotional spatial experiences, creates proximity between audience and performance, and supports learning and cultural engagement.

 Using the award-winning concert hall as a case study, visitors will discover how innovative lighting design creates atmosphere, transforming music from something that is merely heard into something that is truly experienced.
 The talk highlights the design approach, key creative decisions and the role of light as a connecting element between people, space and sound.